 - Our bodies penetrate the sofas upon which we sit and the sofas penetrate our bodies.
 The motorbus rushes into the houses which it passes, and in their turn the houses throw themselves upon the bus and are blended with it. (interpenetration of the human and the machine world, fh).

-* Umberto Boccioni, source of his artist quotes on futurist painting art & sculpture: ‘Manifesto of Futurist Painters’, Boccioni, Carrà, Russolo, 1912; as quoted in “Futurism”, ed.
+* artist quote on the mutual penetration of things in Futuristic painting: ‘Manifesto of Futurist Painters’, Boccioni, Carrà, Russolo, 1912; as quoted in “Futurism”, ed.
 By Didier Ottinger; Centre Pompidou / 5 Continents Editions, Milan, 2008, p.
-64 (painter sculptor in Italian Futurism and co-editor of the Futurist Manifesto; his famous futurist painting ‘City rises’; some links for more biography facts and images of Boccioni’s art at the bottom)
+64 (leading painter & sculptor in Italian Futurism)

 - The sixteen people around you in a rolling omnibus are in turn and at the same time one, ten, four, three; they are motionless and they change places; they come and go, bound into the street, are suddenly swallowed up by the sunshine, then come back and sit before you., like persistent symbols of universal vibration.
 How often have we not seen upon the cheek of the person with whom we are talking the horse which we passes at the end of the street.